MED332 Assessment Advice 1 2014 ver.1.1 (.pdf version)

 - Paper copy (via library)

-It is expected that the paper copy and the Sunspace digital copy will be submitted before the assessment deadline.
+It is expected that the paper copy and the Canvas digital copy will be submitted before the assessment deadline.
 Late submissions may be rejected, face grade caps or be marked down.

 The case study should be written first and foremost in a standardised word-processing package (aka Apple Pages, Microsoft Word, Apache Open Office, Google Docs, etc) and should be saveable in one of the following formats:

-This is the version that must be uploaded to Sunspace.
+This is the version that must be uploaded to Canvas.
 This version must include all the links to any appropriate music videos or playlists referred to in the article.

 From this word-processed version, students may be required to reformat the marked work to feature on the module website – this will be reserved for only the highest scoring pieces of work.
 This will take place after the feedback has been returned.
 Tutorials for the reformatting will be provided in the timetable slot mentioned in the module guide (Wednesday afternoon).